Disorder-induced ferrimagnetism in sputtered Mn$_{x}$CoGe thin films: Computed Magnetic Moments from Density-Functional Theory

-To determine the effect of Mn$_{2c}$, $2\times2\times2$ supercells were built by repeating the MnCoGe hexagonal unit cell (6 atoms) twice along each lattice vector resulting in 16 Mn, 16 Co, and 16 Ge atoms.
-We considered the Mn$_{1+y}$Co$_{1-y}$Ge solid solution where the excess Mn, $y$, replaces Co on the 2c site.
-For the dilute limit we placed 1 Mn on the 2c-site per supercell ($y = 0.06$); in the concentrated limit 15 of the 16 2c-sites were occupied by Mn ($y = 0.94$), We note that the case of $y=0$ and $y=1$ correspond to MnCoGe and Mn$_2$Ge.
-The results are shown in Fig.~\ref{fig:dftmag}.
+To determine the effect of Mn$_{2c}$, $2\times2\times2$ supercells were built by repeating the \ce{MnCoGe} hexagonal unit cell (6 atoms) twice along each lattice vector resulting in 16 Mn, 16 Co, and 16 Ge atoms.
+We considered the \ce{Mn_{1+y}Co_{1-y}Ge} solid solution where the excess Mn, $y$, replaces Co on the 2c site.
+For the dilute limit we placed 1 Mn on the 2c-site per supercell ($y = 0.06$); in the concentrated limit 15 of the 16 2c-sites were occupied by Mn ($y = 0.94$), We note that the case of $y=0$ and $y=1$ correspond to \ce{MnCoGe} and \ce{Mn_{2}Ge}.
+The results are shown in Fig.~\ref{fig:dftmag}(a).
+The influence of Mn substitution onto the 2d site with an analogous \ce{Mn_{1+y}CoGe_{1-y}} solid solution is shown in Fig.~\ref{fig:dftmag}(b).

 The Mn$_\text{2c}$ has little impact on the magnetic moments of either the Mn$_{2a}$ moments or the Co or Ge moments.
 However Mn$_{2c}$ does have a significant compositional dependence and is antiferromagnetically coupled to the Mn$_{2a}$ moments.
-In the dilute limit, the Mn$_{2c}$ moment $-0.6~\mu_B$ is opposite in sign but comparable in magnitude to the Co moment.
-The magnetic moment of Mn$_{2c}$ reached $-1.86~\mu_B$ in the concentrated Mn$_{2c}$ regime, which approaches the calculated value for \ce{Mn2Ge}, as expected.
+In the dilute limit, the Mn$_{2c}$ moment of \SI{-0.6}{\bohr} is opposite in sign but comparable in magnitude to the Co moment.
+The magnetic moment of Mn$_{2c}$ reached \SI{-1.86}{\bohr} in the concentrated Mn$_{2c}$ regime, which approaches the calculated value for \ce{Mn_{2}Ge}, as expected.

+Despite the identical symmetry of the 2c- and 2d-sites, Mn behaves very differently when it is substituted on the Ge-sites due to its magnetic Co neighbors in the (001) plane.
+In the dilute limit, its moment is slightly larger than the 2a-moment giving a total moment of $0.08~\mu_{\rm B}$/f.u.
+As the concentration $y$ increases the magnitude of the Mn$_{2a}$- and Mn$_{2c}$-moments both decrease and so the heavy compensation continues for larger concentrations.

-We additionally performed DFT calculations for Mn substituted on the 2d-site (Mn$_{2d}$).
-From the $2\times2\times2$ supercells, $1$ of the $15$ Ge atoms was replaced by Mn to give Mn$_{1.06}$CoGe$_{0.94}$.
-To examine the influence of Mn on both the 2c- and 2d-sites, we replaced $1$ Co and $1$ Ge atom in the supercell with Mn to give Mn$_{1.12}$Co$_{0.94}$Ge$_{0.94}$.
+We also performed additional DFT calculations to examine the influence of Mn on both the 2c- and 2d-sites.
+We replaced one Co and one Ge atom in the $2\times2\times2$ supercells with Mn to give \ce{Mn_{1.12}Co_{0.94}Ge_{0.94}}.
 Two different configurations of this stoichiometry were generated -- one where the Mn on the 2c-site was nearest to the Mn on the 2d-site, another where it was farthest.
-All three configurations resulted in the same magnetic moment of $-2.9 \mu_B$ for Mn on the 2d-site and an unchanged magnetic moment for Mn on both the 2a- and 2c-sites.
+All three configurations resulted in the same magnetic moment of \SI{-2.9}{\bohr} for Mn on the 2d-site and an unchanged magnetic moment for Mn on both the 2a- and 2c-sites.